 Before & After: A Modern, Art-Deco-Inspired Bathroom Makeover

 When Brit Arnesen and her husband first bought their Indiana foreclosure home, they intended to flip it right away so they immediately began updating the neglected ranch-style house, room by room, with a budget-friendly approach.
 Brit, a self-taught interior designer, documented the process on her blog, BritDotDesign.
-Since they were planning to flip the house when she originally updated the master bathroom, they kept the design simple, opting for a clean, cookie-cutter white look with budget-friendly finishes throughout.
+Since they were planning to flip the house when she originally updated the main bathroom, they kept the design simple, opting for a clean, cookie-cutter white look with budget-friendly finishes throughout.
 Throughout the renovation process, they fell in love with the house and decide to transform it into their dream home.

 Designing a modern, Art Deco bathroom

-After deciding to stay put, Brit wanted the master bath to better reflect their personal style so she decided to tackle a second master bathroom renovation, this time transforming the basic space it into a stunning black and white bathroom with a modern, Art Deco vibes.
+After deciding to stay put, Brit wanted the main bath to better reflect their personal style so she decided to tackle a second main bathroom renovation, this time transforming the basic space it into a stunning black and white bathroom with a modern, Art Deco vibes.
 “I’ve always been really drawn to Art Deco style”, Brit says.
 “I wanted it to look completely different from what it was before.
 And I wanted it to be dark and moody and totally luxe.”

 Bringing the drama with black painted walls

 The easiest update that had the biggest impact was most certainly giving the walls a fresh coat of black paint.
-While most people might opt for clean white in a master bath, Brit took the polar opposite approach.
+While most people might opt for clean white in a main bath, Brit took the polar opposite approach.
 “I’ve realized that’s just not really me,” Brit says of the all-white look.
 “Slowly but surely, I’m adding color to almost every room in the house.”
 Brit made a daring color choice withBlackish an off-black paint color that really brings the drama.
 The before and after is stunning!
 The black painted walls help make the Art Deco vibe feel decidedly modern, creating a striking contrast with the white tile and accents in the space.
 Brit says the black walls are the most noticeable change in the space.
 The bathroom now has such a dramatic and moody vibe!

 “I chose Blackish, because it’s the perfect black paint color.
 It’s not too dark or harsh and doesn’t have any noticeable undertones.
 The transformative power of paint is just so incredible...this looks like a completely different room!” - Brit Arnesen